MechatronicSystems-Group/Integrated-Embedded-Systems/analogue-electronics/chapter-1-transistors.md

 The current gain of this circuit will then approximately be the product of the current gains of T1 and T2.
 T1 can be a low power transistor and T2 a power transistor.
 T1 only carries T2's base current.
-The Darlington transistor has two base-emitter drops in series -- thus 1.4 V.
+The Darlington transistor has two base-emitter drops in series — thus approximately 1.4 V (2 × 0.7 V).

 {: .note }
 $\therefore V_b-V_e \approx 1.4\ V$, provided